AdibSuid/MicroROS/README.md

    cd ros2_ws
    cd src

-Note: replace ros2_ws with your workspace name.
+Note: Replace ros2_ws with your workspace name.

 3. Clone this repository to your ROS2 workspace:
    ```bash